-In my junior year, I started taking my first graduate-level classes.
-Though I was nervous, my professors were gracious and helpful.
-I learned that I could complete an internship for school credit, so that summer I interned for a small publishing house in Louisiana.
+In junior year, I started taking graduate-level classes.
+I was a little nervous, but my professors were so helpful.
+I quickly became comfortable and learned I was more than capable of the work.
+I also learned that I could take an internship for college credit.
+So that summer, I started pursuing my dream career — I interned for a small publishing house in Louisiana.

-When I returned to New Rochelle that fall, I was eager to gain more publishing experience and expand my horizons.
-I was awarded that opportunity the day I accepted an editorial internship with Marvel Entertainment.
-Though I was new to comics, I quickly fell in love with the industry and was thrilled to be working with some of the most creative people I’ve ever met.
+After that, I was eager to gain more experience.
+Luckily, Iona offers many opportunities for internships.
+I applied for a second internship at Marvel Entertainment and was thrilled when they chose me.
+Though I was new to comics, I quickly fell in love with the industry and was so excited to be working with some of the most creative people I’ve ever met.

-Though I still had two semesters of graduate courses ahead of me, the English department helped me to build a schedule that would allow me to attend classes alongside work.
-Some of my professors even agreed to meet me for classes on weekends and evenings so that it wouldn’t interfere with my job.
-It’s always been evident how much Iona’s English department wants its students to succeed.
-I came to Iona with hopes of pursuing publishing, and I know that dream would not have been achieved without Iona.
+Though I still had two semesters of graduate courses ahead of me to complete the MA portion of the program, the English department helped me to arrange a schedule that would allow me to attend classes and work full-time.
+Some of my professors even agreed to holding classes on weekends and evenings to help those of us who were working and trying to complete our Master’s degrees.

 Iona wants its students to succeed and everyone at the College does whatever they can to make that happen.
 I came to Iona with a dream of pursuing a career in publishing.
 My dream has come true, and I have Iona to thank for that.